UDT-ITF/website/source/presentation/index.md

 Most properties defined in this specification may be associated with any of the resource types described above, and may have more than one value.
 Properties relate to the resource with which they are associated.
 For example, the `label` property on a Manifest is the human-readable label of the Manifest; the `label` property on a TextFrame is the human-readable label for that TextFrame.

-> ‘that it does not understand’ - does this mean properties not defined in the specification or properties that are completely bespoke.
-It’s the difference between it discovering a ‘label’ when it isn’t allowed (labels are known … but not in that context) and some completely new data structure.
-> > I added 'or are encountered in an undocumented context' to clarify.
-I'm not sure if that's what IIIF expects their clients to do, but it's what I would expect.
-Otherwise, it would be chaos - as each client attempts to figure out what a 'label' means in an undocumented context.
-> > > Just a small comment here from RR to say that both the comments above are by MH.
-I don't have anything helpful to say.

 The requirements for which properties each class contains are summarized in [Appendix A][prezi30-appendixa].

 This section also defines processing requirements for clients for each of the combinations of class and property.
 Any properties that a client does not understand or are encountered in an undocumented context  _MUST_ be ignored.
 See the [Linked Data Context and Extensions][prezi30-ldce] section for more information about extensions.